Police Quest, police officer turned game designer

 Police Quest 3 was from the beginning designed to be as close as possible to a cinematographic experience using the latest in technology.
 Digitized live actors and theatrical quality stereo sound and music portrayed the dramatic and intense realistic settings and subject matter.
 While the earlier games presented a more charming and lighthearted experience, technology now promised a darker and much more realistic encounter.

-It wasn’t only ambitions that had skyrocketed since 1987 with games and development teams getting bigger to encompass more elaborate stories and much more detailed and quality-oriented graphics and sounds, also Sierra was rapidly growing resulting in the family-oriented and easy-going vibe slowly fading, giving way for a typical corporate structure with numerous managers and multiple people affecting decision making, something Walls wasn’t a big fan of.
+Not only ambitions had skyrocketed since 1987 with games and development teams getting bigger to encompass more elaborate stories and much more detailed and quality-oriented graphics and sounds, also Sierra was rapidly growing resulting in the family-oriented and easy-going vibe slowly fading, giving way for a typical corporate structure with numerous managers and multiple people affecting decision making, something Walls personally, did not particularly appreciate or resonate with.

 During the development, in 1990 and 91, Walls’ dedication was starting to slip.
 He had designed the original design document but only anemic, others had to take over and try and complete the patchwork of different elements and stories.
 Both Mark Crowe and Jane Jensen stepped in to compensate for Walls’ somewhat lack of involvement and rushed to complete the game in time for its autumn release date.

-Walls was interviewed in The Sierra News Magazine during development and stated that he had left the story of Police Quest 3 somewhat open for a sequel he was working on in his head.
-Sierra also mentioned that a sequel to Code-Name Iceman was being imagined.
-While Police Quest 4 did happen it was unrelated to the earlier titles and without Walls’ involvement.
-Code-Name Iceman 2 never materialized.
+During the development of Police Quest 3, Walls was interviewed in The Sierra News Magazine, where he revealed that he had intentionally left the story somewhat open, leaving room for a potential sequel that he had been envisioning in his mind.
+Sierra also hinted at the possibility of a sequel to Code-Name Iceman.
+However, while Police Quest 4 did eventually come to fruition, it was unrelated to the earlier titles in the series and didn’t involve Walls.
+A sequel to Code-Name Iceman never materialized.

 Police Quest 3 The Kindred was released in the autumn of 1991 for the IBM/PC and Commodore Amiga.